CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexClusterAllOf.md

 `func (o *HyperflexClusterAllOf) UnsetAlarm()`

 UnsetAlarm ensures that no value is present for Alarm, not even an explicit nil
+### GetEncryption

+`func (o *HyperflexClusterAllOf) GetEncryption() HyperflexEncryptionRelationship`

+GetEncryption returns the Encryption field if non-nil, zero value otherwise.

+### GetEncryptionOk

+`func (o *HyperflexClusterAllOf) GetEncryptionOk() (*HyperflexEncryptionRelationship, bool)`

+GetEncryptionOk returns a tuple with the Encryption field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEncryption

+`func (o *HyperflexClusterAllOf) SetEncryption(v HyperflexEncryptionRelationship)`

+SetEncryption sets Encryption field to given value.

+### HasEncryption

+`func (o *HyperflexClusterAllOf) HasEncryption() bool`

+HasEncryption returns a boolean if a field has been set.

 ### GetHealth

 `func (o *HyperflexClusterAllOf) GetHealth() HyperflexHealthRelationship`